morse-simulator/morse/doc/morse/user/advanced_tutorials/ros_tutorial.rst

 http://www.ros.org/wiki/ROS/Tutorials.

 We also assume you know how to use the MORSE Builder API to equip your robot with components.
-If not, please follow first the :doc:`Builder API and ROS middleware  <./tutorial_builder_ros>` tutorial.
+If not, please follow first the :doc:`ROS and MORSE tutorial
+<./tutorial_ros>`.

 Environment setup
 -----------------